$3,100,000Pressure sore death

 Statute of Limitations for Bed Sore Lawsuits

 The statute of limitations is the legal time frame within which a bedsore lawsuit must be filed.
-This time frame varies depending on the state but typically ranges from one to three years from when the injury was discovered or should have been discovered.
+The statute of limitations varies by state but typically ranges from one to three years from when the injury was discovered or should have been found.

 It is essential to act quickly, as filing after the statute of limitations expires will likely result in the dismissal of the case, regardless of its merits.
 A nursing home pressure injury attorney can help meet all legal deadlines, giving your family the best chance of pursuing justice.